-The following minor deviations from the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014) have been noted:
+The following minor deviations from the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014) and Bulletin # CETV-2018-09-0001 have been noted:

 - 1. According to the testing Procedure of the scour test, the false floor is to be installed 10.2 cm below the 50% of the manufacturer's recommended maximum sediment storage depth and the test sediment is to be preloaded up to the 50% level.
 However, the SDD3-900 was tested with the false floor set at the 50% storage depth and sediments filled on top reaching 10.2 cm above the false floor simulating the device to be approximately 63% full as opposed to 50%.
 Simulating the device to be filled to a higher capacity with sediments closer to the outlet would likely increase rather than decrease scour.
 Hence the test is considered to be a conservative evaluation of the device's scour prevention performance. - 2.
-As part of the capture test, evaluation of the 40 L/min/m surface loading rate was split into 3 parts due to the long duration needed to feed the required minimum of 11.3 kg of test sediment into the unit.
+As part of the capture test, evaluation of the 40 L/min/m2 surface loading rate was split into 3 parts due to the long duration needed to feed the required minimum of 11.3 kg of test sediment into the unit.
 At the end of the first and second parts, the flow rates were maintained up until 3 water changes to prevent capture of particles that would have been washed out under normal circumstances.
-The amended procedure was reviewed and approved by the verifier prior to testing.
+The amended procedure was reviewed and approved by the verifier prior to testing. - 3.
+An inspection port (75 mm diameter x 560 mm) that was not present during the earlier sediment capture and scour tests was added to the unit during the light liquid retention test to monitor light liquid accumulation in the oil retention area of the unit.
+The inspection port diameter does not vary with unit size.
+The port was strategically placed away from the vortex to minimize influence on sediment capture.
+Hence, its effect on sediment capture and sediment re-entrainment was likely to be insignificant. - 4.
+Flow rate transition times between the 200 to 800 and 800 to 1400 SLRs were longer than the target times of I minute.
+A control valve change between the first and second SLR also resulted in a short duration (<30 second) drop in flow rate.
+The slightly longer transition times and control valve change were not expected to have a significant effect on test results.